rsvinekar/PPII_Classifier/README.md

 # PPII_Classifier
+Originally hosted on Dropbox https://www.dropbox.com/sh/698cy79q16ed6da/AAAChkFuAnxIGDUB3Vnp3tR8a?dl=0

-##Secondary structure classifier and collator, for PPII secondary structure
+## Secondary structure classifier and collator, for PPII secondary structure
 Author : Rithvik Vinekar.
 Written at Bioinformatics Institute, A*STAR Singapore Inputs from Sathya Dev Unudurthi, NUS Singapore and project Advisor(s)
-   Uses vmd                                                                               #
+   Uses **vmd**
 ```
    vmd -dispdev text -e PPII_Classify.vmd -args *.pdb
 ```
-##README for PPII Classifier                                                             #
+## README for PPII Classifier                                                             #
 -----
 Tested with VMD 1.8.7.
 Mileage may vary for other versions..

 Usage :-
-1] Create an xls directory (Writable) for output files 2] Create xtl and segno directories and put output of xtl and Segno there. (or modify the script to call the external programs)
+1. Create an xls directory (Writable) for output files
+2. Create xtl and segno directories and put output of xtl and Segno there. (or modify the script to call the external programs)

 ### Batch mode - output to file
 ```